 Arizona Storytellers Series

-The Tempe Historical Society's lunchtime lecture series begins again on Weds.
-Oct.
-9, 2019.
-Sponsored by the Tempe Historical Society and Friendship Village.
+The Tempe Historical Society's lunchtime lecture series is sponsored by the Tempe Historical Society and Friendship Village.
 Coffee and light refreshments provided.

 Admission is free